Thomas Ruff: Häuser

 The series Häuser was created between 1987 and 1991.
 Ruff's building portraits are likewise serial, and have been edited digitally to remove obstructing details – a typifying method, which gives the images an exemplary character.
 Of these Ruff notes, "This type of building represents more or less the ideology and economy in the West German republic in the past thirty years."
 Architects Herzog & de Meuron soon became aware of this form of architecture photography and invited Ruff to participate in their entry for the Venice Biennale of Architecture in 1991 with a photograph of their building for Ricola.

-In 1999 Ruff made a series of digitally altered photographs of modernist architecture by Mies van der Rohe.
+In 1999, Ruff made a series of digitally altered photographs of modernist architecture by Mies van der Rohe.
 The series l.m.v.d.r. – the initials of the architect – began as a commission offered to Ruff in 1999–2000 in connection with the renovation of Haus Lange and Haus Esters in Krefeld, Germany.
 Having worked with architectural subject matter since the mid-1980s, Ruff was enlisted to photograph the Krefeld buildings as well as the Barcelona Pavilion and the Villa Tugendhat in Brno.

 Sterne, Nacht and Zeitungsfotos

 These first series were followed in 1989 by images of the night sky, Sterne, which were not based on photographs by Ruff, but rather on archived images ('Catalogue of the Southern Sky', including 600 negatives) he had acquired of the European Southern Observatory in the Andes in Chile.
 These photographs of the stars, taken with a specially designed telescopic lens, are described and catalogued with the precise time of day and exact geographic position.
-From these photographs, Ruff selected specific details which he enlarged to a uniform grand scale.
+Ruff selected specific details from these photographs, which he enlarged to a uniform grand scale.
 From 1992 to 1995, during the first Gulf War, Ruff produced his Nacht series (1992–1996), night images of exteriors and buildings using the same night vision infrared technology developed for use, both military and in broadcast television, during the Gulf War.
 From 1994 to 1996, these were followed by Stereoscopy images, and another series in the 1990s, Zeitungsfotos, consisted of newspaper clippings enlarged without their original subtitles.